What is Compatibility Mode?

 - After choosing

 from the context menu, a window will appear displaying the different properties of the application organized in tabs.
-Selecting the Compatibility tab allows for certain features of the Vista or Win 7 operating system to be disabled when running the program.
+Selecting the Compatibility tab allows for certain features of the Windows operating system to be disabled when running the program.
 Additionally, the Compatibility tab gives the option to run your application as it is intended for Windows XP or for almost all other previous versions of Windows, as available from the drop-down menu: